NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 </package>
 ```

-For details on declaring dependencies and specifying version numbers, see [Dependencies](../create-packages/dependency-versions.md).
+For details on declaring dependencies and specifying version numbers, see [Dependency versions](../create-packages/dependency-versions.md).

-Because the manifest is always included in a package, you can find any number of additional examples by examining existing packages.
+Because the manifest is included in the package created from it, you can find any number of additional examples by examining existing packages.
 A good source is the global package cache on your machine, the location of which is returned by the following command:

 ```
 nuget locals -list global-packages